wildcards-world/immutable-npm/README.md

 - Expand on npm functionality

+- Add functionality for installing package versions eg `inpm i arql-ops@0.1.0`

-- Cache previously used commands (speed improvement)
+- Autocomplete commands (speed improvement)

 - Allow configurable underlying package manager so that users can switch between yarn and npm as the underlying tool